Developing future leaders

 - The ITA Educational Foundation facilitates interns working for our member companies.

 - The cover design for each ITA Member Directory and Show Guide is designed by a student in a textile design program.
 The bi-annual cover competition typically receives more than 20 student submissions per contest.
-The winner and their school are recognized in Showtime publications.
+The winner and their school are recognized in Interwoven publications.

 - The Virginia Jackson Design Competition was established in 1995 to recognize the most talented students in the field of textile design and creates a vehicle to bring new talent into the industry.
 The VJDC receives more than 50 submissions from students across the country in three categories: Jacquard, Dobby and Print.